patriksh/CoD1x-Client/README.md

 Client-side modification for Call of Duty 1.1.
 Currently in early development phases.

-Current new features: Discord Rich Presence
+Current new features: Discord Rich Presence, Whitelist for weird symbols like square

 To be added: HTTP downloads, Mods support (fs_game), various bugfixes.